 12.5 Summary

-In finance, graphs can represent the relationship among assets: each asset is a node and their pairwise relationships is represented by edges of different strength.
+In finance, graphs can represent the relationship among assets: each asset is a node and their pairwise relationships are represented by edges of different strength.

 Financial graphs can be learned automatically from collected data (see Chapter 5).
-The recommended graph learning formulations are the heavy-tailed Markov random field (12.3) or, in case a clustered graph is desired, the \(k\)-component version (12.4).
+The recommended graph learning formulations are the heavy-tailed Markov random field (12.3) or, if a clustered graph is desired, the \(k\)-component version (12.4).

 Hierarchical clustering methods can be used to partition the assets into clusters with different levels of detail from the graph information.